hanifmaleki/Anti-Fraud/README.md

 ### Simple Transaction Status Query
 Learn and practice basic of Spring Web and REST controllers bz implementing a simple logic that specifz the validity of a transaction with simple conditions.

+## Stage 2
+### User Management

+Practice Rest controllers in more depth implementing GET, POST, and DELETE methods and transferring more complicated JSON objects through REST API.
+Also, practice with different parameter types.